ZenonSeth/respec/doc/api.md

     -- Paddings are all optional.
     -- Form (aka Layout) Paddings will push all elements inwards from the corresponding edge. paddings = 3,
-     -- sets all four default paddings to 3 paddings = { hor = 4, ver = 2 }
+     -- sets paddings on all four sides to 3 paddings = { hor = 4, ver = 2 }
      -- sets before/after paddings to 4 and above/below paddings to 2
     paddings = { before = 3, after = 3, above = 3, below = 4 }